Avuerro/NaturalComputing/Project/README.md

 First, both the notebook named ```preprocessing.ipynb``` and the source file ```preprocessing.py``` have been used to create the preprocessing pipeline.
 Both work the same, although the notebook contains visuals to show the preprocessing pipeline.

-Next, the three custom implementations and the baseline method each have two separate notebooks.
+Next, the three custom implementations each have two separate notebooks.
 One notebook for testing the method on MNIST, and another to test the method on Fashion-MNIST.
 Generally, the naming scheme for the notebooks is as follows: